 The Practice Manager

-Recalling a patient is an essential part of the healthcare system, a recall could be issued for a number of reasons and is an indication that our Specialist does require your attendance in a follow-up appointment.
-Our Specialist will determine if you require a recall by reviewing your medical history, results and any new information to help determine if it is considered significant to your health care.
+Recalling a patient is an essential part of the healthcare system, a recall could be issued for a number of reasons and is an indication that the Specialist does require your attendance in a follow-up appointment.
+The Specialist will determine if you require a recall by reviewing your medical history, results and any new information to help determine if it is considered significant to your health care.

-Our doctors want the best for you, this includes not only managing current conditions but also implementing preventative care.
+The doctors want the best for you, this includes not only managing current conditions but also implementing preventative care.
 We understand that you live a busy life and it’s easy to forget important health checks throughout the year.